Football is one of the most punishing contact sports in the world. But how tall do you have to be to hit the gridiron on Sundays?

 Average Height of an NFL Wide Receiver

-There is a full 12-inch difference between the shortest and tallest wideout in the league – 5’6″ Deonte Harty and 6’6″ Collin Johnson.
+There is a full 12-inch difference between the shortest and tallest wideout in the league – 5’6″ Deonte Harty and 6’6″ Johnny Wilson.

 Football Perspective analyzed the data and found that the position’s average league-wide height has increased steadily since 1990.
-Prior to that, the NFL experienced a decade-long trend of wide receivers getting smaller each year.
+Before that, the NFL experienced a decade-long trend of wide receivers getting smaller each year.

 As the game evolves, it will be interesting to see where the height of receivers goes from here.